OpendTect/OpendTect/README.md

 Retrieve from their download site or the OpendTect SDK

 #### HDF5 Install
 The link to HDF5 requires to provide the path to an existing HDF5 installation.
-All versions above 1.10.3 are supported, but using the current API 1.12 is preferred.
+All versions above 1.10.3 are supported, but using the current API 1.14 is preferred.
 Installation is best done using their binary installations (on Windows especially), or from the package manager on Linux.
 Windows developers however need to recompile the sources since no debug binary libraries can be downloaded.

 ### Windows
 Configure CMake ensuring to set the following variables:

 - QTDIR= set this to the Qt install location for the appropriate version of Qt for the OpendTect version
 - OSG_DIR="OpenSceneGraph install location"
-- PROJ_DIR="PROJ install location" or BUILD_PROJ=ON or OD_NO_PROJ=ON to disable it
+- PROJ_DIR="PROJ install location" or OD_NO_PROJ=ON to disable it
-- SQLITE_DIR="SQLITE install location" (optional, but required by Proj)
+- SQLite3_ROOT="SQLite3 install location" (optional, but required by Proj)
 - HDF5_ROOT="HDF5 install location" (optional)

-Start Visual Studio 2022, open the OpendTect build solution and build.
+Start Visual Studio 2022, open the OpendTect solution and build.

-### MacOS
+### macOS
 ### Linux
 Configure CMake ensuring to set the following variables:

 - QTDIR= set this to the Qt install location for the appropriate version of Qt for the OpendTect version
 - OSG_DIR="OpenSceneGraph install location"
-- PROJ_DIR="PROJ install location" or BUILD_PROJ=ON or OD_NO_PROJ=ON to disable it
+- PROJ_DIR="PROJ install location" or OD_NO_PROJ=ON to disable it
-- SQLITE_DIR="SQLITE install location" (optional, but required by Proj)
+- SQLite3_ROOT="SQLite3 install location" (optional, but required by Proj)
 - HDF5_ROOT="HDF5 install location" (optional)
 - OpenGL\_GL\_PREFERENCE=LEGACY
 - ZLIB\_INCLUDE\_DIR=  set this if not being found by CMake